How We Got Here

 Key Responsibilities

-• Empower youth participants to take responsibility for their own well-being
+• Teach participants to take responsibility for their own well-being

 Staff Leadership & Engagement